 How is business going to change and respond to the different agendas so as to ensure that the new business environment is fit for purpose?

-The AAI is delighted to welcome two gold-standard economists, Jim Power and Chris Johns who will share their observations on what has happened, what is happening and what might transform this new business landscape.
+The AAI welcomed Jim Power and Chris Johns who shared their observations on what has happened, what is happening and what might transform this new business landscape.

 Both Jim and Chris were the co-authors of Marketing Multiplied, the World Federation of Advertisers award-winning publication, championed by Alan Cox of Core with the support of the AAI.